bionicotaku/lingo-utils/txmanager/README.md

 ## Testing Tips

-- Inject a deterministic clock via `WithClock` to assert metrics values.
+- Inject a deterministic clock via `Dependencies{Clock: fakeNow}` to assert metrics values.
 - Use `pgxmock` or Testcontainers with Supabase configuration to exercise deadlock/serialization retry paths.
 - Validate metrics output using the `observability` stdout exporter in local